tamarheisler/Files-Bundler/README.md

 3. On the Advanced tab, click Environment Variables.

-4. Click New to create a new environment variable paste the project path in the blank line.
+4. Click New to create a new environment variable paste the publish directory (in the project directory) path in the blank line.

 5. click Apply and then OK to have the change take effect.